Access graph: a novel graph representation of public transport networks for accessibility analysis: Methodology

 Alongside the average degree, we examine the $t_b$-dependent degree distributions of the access graph for the purpose of access equity assessment.
 A standard measure of inequality is the Gini coefficient, defined as:

 where $\overline{x} = \frac{1}{n}\sum_{i=1}^n x_i$ is the distribution mean \citep{gori2020equity}. $G$ can assume values in the interval $[0, 1]$, where $G=0$ represents perfect equity and $G=1$ means maximum disparity.
 In this study, the values of the Gini coefficients of the node degree distributions of the access graph are observed.
 Following a similar reasoning as above, $G_M$ and $G_{30}$, representing the values of the Gini coefficients of the degree distribution of the access graph at $t_b = t_M$ and $t_b = 30$ min, respectively, are proposed as indicators of access inequality.
 The Gini coefficient is chosen here rather than skewness, because the degree distributions in our empirical analysis were found to often exhibit a bimodal shape.

-The accessibility indicators used in the analysis are summarised in Table \ref{tab:indicators}.
+In addition, we investigate how degree distributions evolve for consecutive time steps.
+We adopt the Jensen-Shannon divergence (JSD) as a metric of statistical distance between the distributions, which is commonly used as a measure to quantify structural differences across layers in multiplex networks (see e.g. \citep{de2015structural}).
+It is defined as:

+where $\operatorname{KL}$ is the Kullback-Leibler divergence, which measures relative entropy of two probability distribuitions $P$ and $Q$.
+For a discrete distribution it is defined as:

+The JSD is then the symmetrised version of KL.
+JSD measures the "surprise value" of distribution $P$ given the distribution $Q$ based on the relative entropy and is thus sensitive to the overall degree distribution shape.
+For the access graph, $Q(i)$ and $P(i)$ will be the degree distributions at consecutive values of $t_b$: if $Q(i)$ is the degree distribution at $t_b=t_j$ (i.e. $j$th step) then $P(i)$ is the degree distribution at $t_b=t_{j+1}$.
+The values of JSD range from 0 when the two distributions are identical, to 1 (if the logarithm base is 2, which is typically the case in information entropy measures).
+The value 1 will only be reached for two distributions at disjoint domains, which does not happen for the degree distributions on the same set of nodes as is the case for the access graph (i.e., the domain is $[0,N-1]$ for all $t_b$ values).

+In contrast to the average degree, $JSD$ is not a monotonous function of $t_b$ and is sensitive to the choice of the time step.
+For this reason, a single value of $t_b$ where JSD reaches a maximum is not a robust measure.
+To overcome this, we smooth the curve with a sliding window and observe the cumulative JSD in the intervals with the width equal to 10\% of the total $t_b$ interval, i.e., $w=0.1t_{max}$.
+We then calculate the cumulative values with the sliding window and identify the interval of width $w$ at which the total change in JSD is the largest.
+We then take the midpoint $t_b$ value of this interval as a dual access indicator $t_{JS}$.
+Then the time $t_{JS}\pm w/2$ is the time of the fastest change in access graph structure.
+Similar as in the case of $t_M$, we propose the time relative to the maximum time budget, $\delta t_{JS} = t_{JS}/t_{max}$, and the average degree at $t_{JS}$, $\langle k\rangle_{JS}$, as additional indicators.